thq4n/design_system_project/README.md

-# Flutter Design System
+# Design System Project

-A comprehensive Flutter design system package that provides a modular structure including reusable components, design tokens, and theming to maintain consistency and scalability across Flutter applications.
+A Flutter design system package that provides a comprehensive set of UI components, styles, and assets for building consistent and beautiful Flutter applications.

-## Features

-- 🎨 **Design Tokens**: Colors, typography, spacing, and other design constants
-- 🧩 **Reusable Components**: Buttons, inputs, checkboxes, and more
-- 🌓 **Theme Support**: Light and dark theme support
-- 📦 **Asset Management**: Integrated asset management with code generation
-- 🎯 **Type Safety**: Generated code for type-safe asset access

-## Installation
+## 📦 Installation

 Add this to your package's `pubspec.yaml` file: